 Best Water Heater Brands

-Here are the best hot water heaters and costs from Home Depot and Lowe's:
+Here are the best hot water heaters available from your local home improvement stores such as the Home Depot and Lowe's:

 |Rheem Gas XG40T06EC36U1||Tank||$439|